 Before leaving for vacation, I was wandering around the house, watering all my plants and thinking how much I felt like my mama.
 Her yard & home are filled to the brim with flowers & plants – and I always remember her tending to all her plant “babies” before leaving on a trip.
 And while I’ll never come close to having the green thumb she does (I still consider gardening a detested chore!), I’ve grown a soft spot for indoor plants and am slowly building up a little collection – mostly succulents as that’s really all about I can keep alive!

 As my collection is growing, I’ve been trying to come up with places to keep my new plants and a hanging planter that could hold multiple plants seemed like a good solution – making use of wall and ceiling space that otherwise goes unused!
-We’ve partnered with Home Free again to bring you this DIY that’s perfect for those with a green thumb and need more space to display all those lovely plants!
+This DIY that’s perfect for those with a green thumb and need more space to display all those lovely plants!

 DIY Hanging Planter: